DesignEngrLab/TVGL/TessellationAndVoxelizationGeometryLibrary/Numerics/README.txt

-A. error in TransformNormals - need to take the transpose of the inverse of the matrix. but maybe since this would be time consuming to apply to lots of vectors, it assumes that the input matrix already has this form
+A. error in TransformNormals - need to take the transpose of the inverse of the matrix. but maybe since this would be time consuming to apply to lots of vectors, it assumes that the input matrix already has this form.
+However, the actual functionality is the same as Transform but without the translation.
+Therefore, it should be called TransformNoTranslate
 B. change Matrix3x2 to Matrix3x3 and add a boolean to both Matrix3x3 and Matrix4x4 which is "IsProjectiveTransform"
 	why?
 		1. matrix3x3 should be useful in other situations where solving a small system of equations like Ax = b.